 Not only will you need to think about what changes you will be making to the property, but you will also have to think about how you carry out the renovations.
 Bushfires have caused catastrophic damage in Australia and although houses cannot be 100% fireproof, there are certain materials which can help reduce the risks.

 Here are some tips to think about if you are considering renovating your property:

-• Pay attention to the weather forecast for extreme weather warnings and keep an eye out for total fire ban days.
+- Pay attention to the weather forecast for extreme weather warnings and keep an eye out of total fire ban days.
 These are the days when you should not be using any tools that could spark a fire.